 Blood Borne Viruses

-There are a number of blood borne viruses (BBVs) that can be passed from person to person via injecting drug use, or as a result of risky behaviour from alcohol and other drug use [23505].
-These include:
+The transmission of blood borne viruses (BBVs) from person to person can occur via injecting drug use, or as a result of risky behaviour from alcohol and other drug use [50865][35376].
+These BBVs can include:

 • hepatitis C